Tim Quilty

 Timothy Jamin Quilty is an Australian politician.
-He was a Liberal Democratic Party member of the Victorian Legislative Council between 2018 and 2022, representing Northern Victoria Region.
+He was a Liberal Democratic Party (LDP) member of the Victorian Legislative Council between 2018 and 2022, representing Northern Victoria Region.
 He was not successful in his re-election to the Legislative Council in the 2022 state election.

-Before his election to parliament, he served as a LDP Councillor on the Wodonga City Council, previously contesting the Division of Indi for the LDP in the 2016 Australian federal election, as well as the seats of Eden-Monaro in 2004 and 2007 and Riverina in 2010.
+Before his election to parliament, he served as a councillor on the City of Wodonga, previously contesting the Division of Indi for the LDP in the 2016 Australian federal election, as well as the seats of Eden-Monaro in 2007 and Riverina in 2010.
+He had previously contested Eden-Monaro as a member of the Outdoor Recreation Party in 2004.

+In 2022, Quilty was the only member of the Victorian parliament to oppose a bill that would ban the public display of the Nazi swastikas.
+Also in 2022, Quilty was one of three who voted against the Treaty Authority and Other Treaty Elements Bill 2022.

 Prior to entering politics, Quilty was a farmer and an accountant.